 Eye examinations have advanced over the years and one of the most important changes is the inclusion of advanced retinal imaging.
-Being able to accurately check your eye health as well as test your vision is essential for a comprehensive eye exam.
+Being able to accurately check your eye health as well as test your vision is essential for a comprehensive eye exam near you.
 This is why we’ve invested in Optomap Ultra-Widefield Imaging and the Spectralis 4D OCT Scan – the latest in retinal imaging technology.

 How does retinal imaging work?